rushminatorr/quarkus-dynamodb/data_ingestion/README.md

 ### Assumptions
 - Lambda is triggered twice a day(6am, 7pm), and it should process all new files.
 - Delete csv files after processing
+- only certain formatted csv's will be uploaded to the s3 bucket

 ### ToDo
 - build pipeline
 - perhaps send processed items to cold storage
 - design document/ADRs
-- telemetry
+- telemetry / alerting
 - Refine Security (IAM roles)
 - immutable infrastructure (check)
-- add test
+- add test (stress test)